ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance: Overview -- Trilinos

-\item \emph{Numerical Setup} copies the numerical values of the coefficient matrix $A$ into the internal data structures and compute the numerical factorization of the matrix, $P_r A P_c = LU$, where $L$ and $U$ are the lower and upper triangular factors, and $P_r$ and $P_c$ are the row and column permutations applied to the matrix $A$.
+\item \emph{Numerical Setup} copies the numerical values of the coefficient matrix $A$ into the internal data structures and computes the numerical factorization of the matrix, $P_r A P_c = LU$, where $L$ and $U$ are the lower and upper triangular factors, and $P_r$ and $P_c$ are the row and column reordering computed during the symbolic analysis.
+To enhance the numerical stability of the factorization, additional scaling and permutation may be applied to the matrix $A$ during the numerical factorization as we will describe in the following sections.

-\item \emph{Solve} computes the solution vectors $x$ based on the forward and backward substitutions for a given set of right-hand-side vectors $b$.
+\item \emph{Solve} computes the solution vectors $x$ based on forward and backward substitutions for a given set of right-hand-side vectors $b$.
 It performs sparse-triangular solve using the lower and upper triangular factors, $L$ and $U$, computed by the numerical factorization phase. \end{enumerate} This software design is motivated by our application needs.
-For instance, for many of our applications, the matrix sparsity structure stays the same over the entire simulation, and only the numerical values of the matrix $A$ change, allowing us to amortize the cost of the \emph{symbolic analysis}, which is based only on the sparsity structure of the matrix.
-Moreover, a sequence of the solutions often need to be computed with different right-hand-side vectors but with the same matrix $A$, allowing us to reuse the \emph{numerical factorization} of the matrix for multiple \emph{solves}.
+For instance, for many of our applications, the matrix sparsity structure stays the same throughout the entire simulation, and only the numerical values of the matrix $A$ change, allowing us to amortize the cost of the \emph{symbolic analysis}, which is based only on the sparsity structure of the matrix.
+Moreover, a sequence of the solutions often needs to be computed with different right-hand-side vectors but with the same matrix $A$, allowing us to reuse the \emph{numerical factorization} of the matrix for multiple \emph{solves}.
 Hence, this software design provides the flexibility and improve the overall performance of the solver.
 The frequency and time spent for each phase depends on the application.
-However, we typically focus on accelerating the performance of the numerical and solve phase, while the symbolic factorization is mostly performed on a single CPU core.
+However, we typically focus on accelerating the performance of the numerical and solve phase, while we perform the symbolic factorization mostly on a single CPU core because the execution time for the symbolic factorization is often amortized over the whole simulation time (in addition, a sequential but high-quality analysis is often more important than a parallel analysis that may lower the quality, e.g., more fills).